SCHOLARSHIP

 2022 Scholarship Recipient

-Melaku Saketa, a graduate of Thomas Jefferson High School, currently attending University of Denver, majoring in Engineering, was chosen in May 2022 as the second recipient of the Shyolanda Brown Family Foundation scholarship.
-Melaku participated in Soccer and Track & Field throughout his high school tenure.
+Melaku Saketa, a Thomas Jefferson High School graduate, is studying Engineering at the University of Denver.
+In May 2022, he became the second recipient of the Shyolanda Brown Family Foundation Scholarship.
+He competed in soccer and track & field throughout high school.

 Instructions to Apply